 4. To contribute, by joining in a common effort, to greater maturity in relationship between Christian institutions of the East and the West.

-5. To invest the long accumulated Western experience and the results of in-depth studies in training the under-utilized missionary resources of the East.
+5. To invest the long accumulated Western experience and the results of in-depth studies of the West in missions training and utilizing resources of the East.

-Since missiology is a new scientific approach in the study of Christian mission, there are very few scholars and experts in the Western hemisphere as well as in the Third World churches.
-However, a few decades ago the churches and academic institutes in the West already developed and established the science of missiology as a field independent from the general fields of theology.
+A few decades ago, the churches and academic institutes in the West developed and established the science of missiology as a field independent from the general fields of theology.
+Since missiology is a new scientific approach in the study of Christian mission, there are very few scholars and experts in the Western hemisphere as well as in the Two-Thirds World churches.

-1. According to the cardinal spirit of the EWC which stresses equal sharing from both East and West.
-We would like to invite at least half of the faculties of our institute from the West.
+1. EWC stresses equal sharing from both the East and West, therefore, we would like to invite at least half of the lecturers of our institute from the West.

 2. EWC will establish various courses and degrees in Christian missions.
-We are not only aiming to train young missionary candidates for their future fields but also to encourage eligible missionaries to carry on their research or graduate degree work.
+We are not only aiming to train young missionary candidates for their future fields, but also seeking to encourage eligible missionaries to carry on their research or graduate degree work.

-3. Today, we are facing enormously increasing demands from the unreached world for Asian missionaries.
+3. Today, we are facing an enormous increase in demand for Asian missionaries in the unreached world.
 However, the missionaries who will carry out the task of propagating the Gospel beyond their own regions are naturally required to be equipped with various skills and techniques in terms of cross-cultural communication, culture and linguistic specialties.
 Without this special missiological training in addition to their calling, the modern mission will drift far away from success.
-Therefore it is an acute and urgent task for the Asian churches to train great forces of missions.
-The Center has pledged to fulfill this historic task for the Lord’s harvest fields.
+Therefore, it is an acute and urgent task for Asian churches to train great forces for missions.
+The Center has pledged to fulfill this task for the Lord’s harvest fields.

 These estimated numbers were vision and plan for the evangelization of the world before the year 2000.